man-shu/egg-dimensions/README.md

 * The script would output all the names of all the images in `toMeasure` directory as list and ask for the scale of the images.
 Input a number corresponding to the scale of the images.

+* The measured dimensions would be stored in a CSV file `egg_dimensions.csv` and the final images with dimension boxes around the eggs would be stored in a directory named `Measured`.

 * Note: The images should contain a scale indicator on the left-hand-side.

+* The code was written to fulfill a specific use case.
+So it might not work very smoothly for your images.
+Feel free to PR and make changes. :)

 ![](Image_processing.gif)